Character Theory for Semilinear Representations: Restriction and Induction between and

 In general, we will see that any positive integer can occur as some $m(V)$ (Section \ref{sect:realisedivisionalg}).
 One case when we know that the numbers $m(V)$ are equal to $1$ is the following.
-This includes the case when $K$ is a finite field, by Wedderburn's Little Theorem \cite[Thm.\ IV.4.1]{milneCFT}.
+This applies in particular when $K$ is a finite field, by Wedderburn's Little Theorem \cite[Thm.\ IV.4.1]{milneCFT}.

 \begin{prop} Suppose that $K$ is a field such that $\Br(K') = 0$ for any finite extension $K'/K$, or equivalently, such that any finite dimensional division algebra over $K$ is a field.
 Then for any $V \in \Irr_L^{\rtimes}(G)$, $m(V) = 1$. \end{prop}